 This cobb pasta salad calls for leftover chicken:

-- sheet pan chicken breast is super quick too
+- Sheet Pan Skinless Chicken Breast is super quick too

-But you can use turkey instead of chicken.
+You can also use turkey instead of chicken.
 I don’t know if you have any leftover turkey hidden in your freezer from Christmas or Thanksgiving, but if so, pull it out and use it up!

 I used cherry tomatoes because that’s what I had, but again, use whatever tomatoes you want.
-Sun-dried tomatoes would add great flavor!
+Grape tomatoes are easy since you only need to cut them in half, or skip cutting altogether!
+Sun-dried tomatoes would add great flavor and are an option for cold weather.

 I buy cheese in big blocks from Costco because it’s WAY more affordable than buying pre-shredded or even pre-cubed cheese.

 Note: Using a cheese with a stronger flavor means getting away with using less.
-It’s one of the tips I recommend in order to save money on cheese!
+It’s one of the tips I recommend for saving money on cheese!

-Generally speaking, avocado is optional, but it’s required FOR ME because I love it so much.
+Avocado is optional in this Cobb salad recipe, but it’s required FOR ME because I love it so much.

-If you have picky eaters who don’t like avocado, you can serve it on the side OR slice it for presentation and remove it before tossing and serving.
+If you have picky eaters who don’t like avocado, you can serve it on the side OR slice it for presentation and remove it to give to those who enjoy it.

-I took the easy route and cooked my bacon in the oven, but you can pan fry it if you want.
-If you do, keep the grease!!
-(More easy ways to save money in this post.)
+I took the easy route and cooked my thick-cut bacon in the oven, but you can pan-fry it to get it nice and crispy if you want.
+If you do cook bacon, keep the grease – it’s an easy way to save money on food.

-I used homemade ranch dressing, but blue cheese dressing would work well here too!
+I used Homemade Ranch Dressing for my Cobb salad, but blue cheese dressing would work well here too!

-Can you imagine adding a bit of copycat Frank’s hot sauce to the dressing too?
+Can you imagine adding a bit of Copycat Frank’s Hot Sauce to the dressing too?
 Use blue cheese instead of cheddar and you’ll have a BUFFALO cobb pasta salad!
+Yum!

 Step 1.
 This recipe doesn’t come together until everything is cooked, so make sure you’re starting with cooked pasta, cooked bacon, and cooked chicken.

 Step 3.
-Add ¼ cup of salad dressing and toss to thoroughly mix.
+Add ¼ cup of your Cobb salad dressing of choice and toss to thoroughly mix.
 Add additional dressing if desired and serve immediately OR chill in the fridge for several hours.

-Here are a few meals that I’d consider putting on the meal plan so that your extra toppings don’t go to waste and you can maximize your time in the kitchen:
+Here are a few meals that I’d consider putting on the meal plan the same week so that your extra toppings don’t go to waste, and you can maximize your time in the kitchen:

 - Chicken Bacon Caesar Salad Wraps (uses bacon and chicken)